 We’re glad you’ve chosen to take action in order to feel relief.
-Here’s some patient information to help you get ready for your consultation with Dr. Strickland
+Here’s some helpful patient information to help you get ready for your consultation with Dr. Strickland

 Take note of which activities worsen your symptoms and what makes you feel better.
 Keep track of recent changes in activity, whether you have new running shoes or old ones, and to determine what caused your injury.
+This type of patient information can help Dr. Strickland form a diagnosis more quickly.

 Please bring your MRI, CT, or X-ray images on CD to your appointment.
 Any results of relevant blood work, reports of previous surgeries, or other health and patient information that can help Dr. Strickland form an accurate picture of your history and current injury.

-We strongly encourage patients to fill out forms prior to their visit to reduce waiting time at the office.
+We strongly encourage patients to fill out patient information forms prior to their visit to reduce waiting time at the office.
 You should have received an email with a link to access your forms through our online portal.
 Please check your junk and spam folders if you believe you did not receive it.

 If you are having difficulty with the online forms, please contact our office at 212.606.1725.